-The field is functionally, but not quite, symmetrical: 330 to left field, 334 to right, 374 to both power alleys, 407 to center, and 413 to corners on each side of center.
-The longest home run hit at Chase is 503 feet, by Richie Sexson in 2004.
+The field is natural grass, points due north, and is functionally, but not quite, symmetrical: 330 to left field, 334 to right, 374 to both power alleys, 407 to center, and 413 to corners on each side of center.
+The longest home run hit at Chase is 504 feet, by Adam Dunn in 2008.
 The field is natural grass, and has a dirt path from the pitcher's mound to home plate, known as a "keyhole" for its shape, a phenomenon once common in baseball, one of the few old-time features in this monstrosity meant for the 21st Century.

 Food.
 As a Southwestern city, you might expect Phoenix to have a Mexican/Spanish/Southwest food theme.
 Which is the case: Their "A-Zona Grill" includes burritos, churros, and all kinds of tacos ranging from steak to chicken to shrimp.
 They also have popcorn named "Catcus Corn."

 But they also have Philadelphia-style cheesesteaks, San Francisco's trademark garlic fries, and an outlet of Los Angeles' famed Fatburger.
 They have chain outlets Subway, Panda Express, Mrs. Fields, TCBY and Cold Stone Creamery.
 And, knowing they have lots of ex-New Yorkers in their Sun Belt city and its surrounding metro area, they have stands called "Streets of New York" at Sections 104, 113, 125, 138, 306, 326 and 328.